dnbastos/mws-restaurant-stage-1/README.md

 For the Restaurant Reviews project, I converted a static webpage to a mobile-ready web application.
 First, I take a static design that lacks **accessibility** and convert the design to be **responsive** on different sized displays and accessible for **screen reader use**.
 I also add a service worker to create a seamless **offline experience** for the users.

-For the project instructions and how I got started, check this [branch](/dnbastos/restaurant-reviews/initial_code).
+For the project instructions and initial code on how I got started, check this [branch](./../../tree/initial-code).

 ## Instructions